open-portfolio/AllocData/README.md

 Contributions are welcome.
 You are encouraged to submit pull requests to fix bugs, improve documentation, or offer new features.

-The pull request need not be a production-ready feature.
+The pull request need not be a production-ready feature or fix.
 It can be a draft of proposed changes, or simply a test to show that expected behavior is buggy.
 Discussion on the pull request can proceed from there.

 Contributions should ultimately have adequate test coverage.
 See tests for current entities to see what coverage is expected.